hygieia/hygieia/pages/product1/widget_view.md

 ### Configure Repo Widget

-1. Click **Configure widget** to invoke the 'Configure Feature Widget' screen.
+1. Click **Configure widget** to invoke the 'Configure Repo Widget' screen.
 In this screen, enter the following details:
    - Select the Repo Type from the dropdown list:
      - GitHub
 	 - Subversion